thm/uinames/README.md

 ### Credit
 This massive collection of names wouldn't have been as complete without the help of [these wonderful people](https://github.com/thm/uinames/network/members).
 Thanks for all the contributions and the continued support!

-Special thanks go out to [Claudio Albertin](http://github.com/ClaudioAlbertin) for his work on the API.
+Special thanks to [Claudio Albertin](http://github.com/ClaudioAlbertin) for his work on the API.